Aller au contenu

 # Verify Let's Encrypt rate limits

-# Test certificat validity
+# Test certificate validity

 # DNS resolution problems